victordremov/explore-ham-10000/README.md

 - Such features of lesions as: structure symmetry, color and quantity of colored inclusions, are important for correct diagnostics.
 For better problem solving, our model should extract these features.

 ### Validating lesion types representation in dataset
-Lesion type frequences in the dataset does not represent real world frequences.
+Lesion type frequencies in the dataset does not represent real world frequences.

 For instance, [Skin cancer foundation](www.skincancer.org) statistics tells us that pigmented basal cell carcinoma is 6 times more common then pigmented melanoma in the USA.
 Even if proportion is different in other countries, it is highly unlikely for melanoma to be 2 times more common in the dataset.